How to Register as an Electrician or Electrical Business

 Having the right insurance is essential for any electrical business.
 Some types of insurance are legally required, while others are strongly recommended to protect your livelihood.

 Public liability insurance protects you if a member of the public is injured or their property is damaged as a result of your work.
 Most competent person schemes require a minimum of 2 million pounds of cover, though 5 million is recommended.
+You will also need this to carry out notifiable electrical work.
 This is the most important insurance for any working electrician.

 If you employ anyone, even part-time, you are legally required to have employers liability insurance with a minimum cover of 5 million pounds.
 Failure to have this insurance is a criminal offence.